xiaoshan1994/xiaoshan1994.github.io/content/english/post/research_IGA_0607(2).md

 ## Research background from the latest Brexit News

 ### *[Farmers should not fear Australia trade deal, UK minister says](https://www.bbc.com/news/business-57271929)*
+27/05/2021

-Keywords: free trade deal with Au; competition of UK farmers; gateway to CPTPP.
+Keywords: free trade deal with Au; competition of UK farmers; gateway to TPP.

 Farmers have warned they could struggle to compete if **Australia was given tariff-free access to UK markets**.